 - Use a small heatsink in the Triac.

-- You can use an incandescent bulb or LED lamp (dimmable), a fan, speed a drill, soldering iron temperature and more.
+- You can use an incandescent bulb or LED bulb (dimmable), a fan, speed a drill, soldering iron temperature and more.

 - You must use a fuse to protect the circuit, this fuse will have a nominal value 30% higher than the load to which it will be connected.

 - The Triac to be used must be according to the load with at least 30% tolerance to the current.
-In relation to the voltage these should be at least 30% of the peak voltage where it is installed.
+Relating to the voltage these should be at least 30% of the peak voltage where it is installed.
 The VPP is 155V in 110V and 311V in 220V.

 - You may need to change capacitor C1 to achieve full operation.
 Values between 69nF and 220nF can be tested.

-- The lamp used be the dimmable type (dimmable, dimmable, DIM, attenuators, adjustable).
+- The bulb used be the dimmable type (dimmable, dimmable, DIM, attenuators, adjustable).
 Dimmer switches for led lights (dimmable) and Incandescent bulb.

 |DIAC||DB3 or equivalent|